Cosmetic Acupuncture for Dark Circles of the eye.

 This is part of the benefits and the other is that needling the face stimulates specific cells called fibroblasts that produce more collagen and elastin.
 This helps the face over 6-8 sessions or more with a natural supporting or "plumping up" of the tissues as the collagen increases locally and blood flow is improved.

-Dark Circles from Stagnation
+Dark Circles due to Stagnation

-In areas of stagnation a darkening is a common presentation.
-Not just in the face but also in other areas of the body.
 In other areas of TCM diagnosis for example, with Tongue examination, a purplish tongue body colour will be a sign for stagnation, often blood stagnation.
-Dark colouration means poor blood flow or circulation.
-Healthy tissue with good blood flow almost always looks pink and bright in colour.

 So when a fully qualified Acupuncture practitioner sees dark circles under the eyes, Stagnation could be the cause, simply because it signifies poor circulation in and around the eyes.